CVCaldwell/encore-data/README.md

-# encore-docs
+# encore-data
-Example documentation of fields in Encore.
+Example that contains documentation of the data fields in Encore.